In the modern world, large and even. Poverty is a perennial problem. Billions of people live “on the edge.” Deteriorating access to drinking water

 • creation of new reserves.

-The demographic problem will be helped by a series of actions aimed at gender equality, protecting women from violence and free access to general education anywhere in the world.
+The demographic problem will be solved by a series of actions aimed at gender equality, protection of women from violence and free access to general education anywhere in the world.

-It is possible to avoid the shortage of fuel and raw materials by introducing alternative sources of energy and heat.
+The shortage of fuel and raw materials can be avoided by introducing alternative sources of energy and heat.
 One of the main obstacles to this is the high cost of energy processing equipment.

-The problem of hunger should be tried to solve in this way:
+We should try to solve the problem of hunger in this way:

-• expansion of land for cultivation and farming, and not for concrete development;
+• expansion of land for cultivation and farming, rather than for concrete buildings;

 • creation of new lakes and pastures;

-• automation of small farming business and financing of enterprises engaged in the cultivation of natural food products.
+• automation of small farming businesses and financing of enterprises involved in growing natural food products.

-The waters of the oceans are also in urgent need of rescue.
-For this you need:
+The waters of the World Ocean also need urgent rescue.
+To do this you need:

-• definition of clear areas for fishing, oil production;
+• determination of clear zones for fishing and oil production;

-• replacement of port equipment that makes emissions into the ocean waters;
+• replacement of port equipment that releases emissions into the ocean;

-• strict control over the level of water purity and intensive actions for its purification;
+• strict control over the level of water purity and intensive actions to purify it;

-• a ban on the release of nuclear waste and chemical weapons.
+• ban on the release of nuclear waste and chemical weapons.

-Also, do not forget about the rules for maintaining cleanliness outside the planet when exploring outer space.
+Also, do not forget about the rules for maintaining cleanliness outside the boundaries of the planet when exploring outer space.

-One of the main problems is the difference in the development of many countries.
-Technology, automation, the level of education and medicine are so different that it further reduces the possibility of a peaceful existence of peoples.
+One of the main problems is the difference in development of many countries.
+Technology, automation, the level of education and medicine are so different that they further reduce the possibility of peaceful existence of peoples.
 The only solution to this problem is to help lagging countries and support them at the international level.

 The problems of humanity are increasing in number every day.
-This happens for a number of reasons, in the center of which is a person.
-Wars, waste disposal, industrial enterprises, the creation of new types of chemical and nuclear weapons, deforestation and water pollution - the scale of destruction that man brings to the planet is becoming terrifying.
-To avoid a catastrophe and save resources for the life of descendants, every inhabitant of the Earth must be involved.
+This happens for a number of reasons, with humans at the center.
+Wars, waste disposal, industrial enterprises, the creation of new types of chemical and nuclear weapons, deforestation and water pollution - the scale of destruction that humans bring to the planet is becoming terrifying.
+To avoid disaster and save resources for the lives of descendants, every inhabitant of the Earth must be involved.

 QUOTE #1

-“We have a situation of internal stability, confidence that the country will continue to develop in a stable way.
+“We have reached a situation of internal stability, confidence that the country will continue to develop in a stable way.
 This is probably the most important thing.
-The economy has changed dramatically - said Vladimir Putin on December 19, 2019.
+The economy has changed dramatically,” - Vladimir Putin said on December 19, 2019.

-What is the stability that the President is talking about?
+What is the stability that the president talks about?

-Our economic growth rates, according to the most optimistic estimates, which Rosstat constantly presents us with, are about 1%.
+Our economic growth rates, according to the most optimistic estimates that Rosstat constantly presents to us, are about 1%.
 All economists know that these are conventions.
 The structure of production and the structure of exports are steadily deteriorating.
-Raw material exports are growing, and modern production is shrinking.
+Raw material exports are growing, while modern production is shrinking.
 At the same time, foreign direct investment in the Russian economy is falling.
 In 2015-2018, they more than halved.
 And most of them (60%) are directed to the mining sector.

 Therefore, something else is unconditional: the lack of economic growth and a noticeable drop in living standards over the past five years.
-This is despite the fact that, according to the World Bank, Russians are four times poorer Here is how this indicator is calculated.
-The per capita wealth of the average Russian includes an assessment of:
+This despite the fact that, according to World Bank calculations, Russians are four times poorer Here's how this metric is calculated.
+The per capita wealth of the average Russian includes an estimate of:

 - human capital (earnings throughout a person’s life);